blongden/vnd.error/README.md

 ## Error Attributes

-### logref

-REQUIRED

-For expressing a (numeric/alpha/alphanumeric) identifier to refer to the specific error on the server side for logging purposes (i.e. a request number).

 ### message

 REQUIRED

 For expressing a human readable message related to the current error which may be displayed to the user of the api.

+### logref

+OPTIONAL

+For expressing a (numeric/alpha/alphanumeric) identifier to refer to the specific error on the server side for logging purposes (i.e. a request number).

 ## Link Attributes